-Q23.
-Are there any differences between the requirements for 2-3 fragment assemblies versus 4-6?
+Q24.
+Are there any differences between the requirements for 2-3 fragment assemblies versus 4+?

-A23: The major differences between the two are the length of overlapping sequences between the adjacent fragments and the incubation time of the assembly reaction.
-The 15 minute assembly reaction protocol is recommended for assembly of 2-3 fragments that are flanked by 15-25 nt overlaps.
-The 1 hour assembly protocol is recommended for the assembly of up to 6 fragments, flanked by 20-80 nt overlaps.
-The total amount of DNA in a 4-6 fragment assembly is also higher than a 2-3 fragment assembly (see the chart on page 8).
+A24: The major differences between the two are the length of overlapping sequences between the adjacent fragments and the incubation time of the assembly reaction.
+The 15 minute assembly reaction protocol is recommended for assembly of 2-3 fragments that are flanked by 15-20 nt overlaps.
+The 1 hour assembly protocol is recommended for the assembly of 4+ fragments, flanked by 20-30 nt overlaps. (see the chart on page 8).